msrose/rails-template/README.md

         $ rm -rf .git

-3. Rename the project:
+3. Initialize a new git repository:

+        $ git init

+4. Rename the project (the name must be underscored, i.e. NewProjectName will not work):

         $ ruby rename.rb new_project_name

-4. Initialize a new git repository:

-        $ git init

 5. Run bundler without production gems: